-Shimano’s hydraulic disc technology has trickled down to mid-range 105 level.
+These are the first '105-level' discs that Shimano offered and they're pretty good, although the new 105 R7000 brakes are tidier.
 You get the front and rear shifters, disc callipers, pads, cables and hoses included in the £399 (RRP) package.
 The callipers are more compact than the post mount ones and they come with Ice-Tech resin pads with heat-sink fins to help with cooling.
 The front brake has a reversible plate that allows you to run either a 160mm or 140mm rotor at the front. the rear flat mount calliper bolts directly through the frame if you're running a 140mm rotor; if you want a 160mm at the back you need an extra plate between the calliper and the chainstay.

 This is a very good first incarnation of road hydraulic braking from Shimano.
 In use, the brakes are really excellent, with significant improvement in modulation compared to mechanical rim brakes.
 We racked up hundreds of horrible, wet, dirty commuting miles with these and they brakes operated reliably throughout with no reduction in power or control.
 If you can afford them, these brakes are very much recommended.
 They're not without their glitches, but they outperform rim brakes in pretty much every situation.